eth-educators/ethstaker-guides/docs/pectra-features.md

 In order for these requests to work, the validator must be active on the consensus layer.
 The withdrawal address must also match with the address of the one sending the transaction, meaning that the withdrawal address is controlling these requests.

 There are various delays after performing an exit or a withdraw with this new mechanism.
-There is also a queue and some increasing fee if demand for this operation exceed the target configured by the network to control congestion.
+There is also a queue and some increasing fee if demand for this operation exceed the target configured by the network for rate limiting.
 The current configuration says there is a maximum of 16 exit or withdrawal requests per block and 2 is the target amount of exit or withdrawal requests per block.

 ## More blobs

+[EIP-7691: Blob throughput increase](https://eips.ethereum.org/EIPS/eip-7691) increase the number of blobs to scale Ethereum via L2 solutions.
+It increases the target number of blobs per block from 3 to 6 and it increases the maximum number of blobs per block from 6 to 9.

+This will likely have a negatice impact on bandwidth requirements for stakers until PeerDAS is included in a later fork.

 ## Support